 This website is a catalog of before/after examples of how to make your software more inclusive.
 Each design was improved using GenderMag.
-Click the buttons in the header to navigate by category or GenderMag cognitive facet (explained below).
+Click the filter buttons to navigate by category or GenderMag cognitive facet (explained below).

 The GenderMag cognitive facets are five aspects of users that affect how they solve problems in software: motivations, information processing style, computer self-efficacy, attitude toward risk, and learning style.
 Each facet has two values.